Edmonton Journal: History

-After the Bulletin folded in 1951, the Journal was left for a time as Edmonton's only daily newspaper.
+After the Bulletin folded in 1951, the Journal was for a time Edmonton's only daily newspaper.
 The monopoly ended when the Edmonton Sun began publishing in 1978.
 Around 2020, the Journal ceased being a daily newspaper when it stopped publishing Sunday issues.

 In 1982, government officials under the Combines Investigation Act entered and searched the paper's offices under the suspicion that Southam Newspapers was violating federal legislation by engaging in unfair trading and anti-competitive business practices.
 The Alberta Court of Appeal ruled the search to be inconsistent with the Charter of Rights and Freedoms, a decision the Supreme Court of Canada upheld in Hunter v Southam Inc.

 Present day

 Today, the Journal publishes six days a week (the Monday edition being an e-version).
 Regular sections include News (city, Canada, and world), Sports, Opinion, A&E, Life, and Business.
 The newspaper participated in the Critics and Awards Program for High School Students (Cappies), now called the Alberta Youth Theatre Collective, and has partnerships with a number of arts organizations in Edmonton, including the Edmonton Symphony Orchestra and the Alberta Ballet Company.
 It also supports community events such as the Canspell National Spelling Bee.

 The Journal also operates under a commitment to digital media in addition to traditional print.

 In 2014, Postmedia Network, the owner of the Edmonton Journal, purchased several newspapers and websites from Quebecor.
 This made it that both the Edmonton Journal and its competitor, the Edmonton Sun were both owned by Postmedia.
 In 2016 it was announced that the Journal and Sun's newsrooms and operations would be merged while both newspapers would continue to be published.
 This also led to the cuts of many staff between the two papers.